saadmas/metrify/README.md

 But, ever wondered what your most played tracks are?
 How about your most played artists?
 Spotify may gave you those stats in their annual "Year Wrapped" feature, but what if you wanted to know right this second?

 Enter My Top Spotify .
 Connect your Spotify account to MyTopSpotifyPlays to get access to your top 50 most played tracks and artists.
-Wanna put those into their own playlists so you can bump them later?
+Wanna put those top played tracks into their own playlists so you can bump them later?
 Got you covered.

 ## Data Model